cloudwatt/applications/bundle-trusty-tomcat7/README_EN.md

 ### By the way...

 Should the word 'terminal' conjure images of mortal illnesses, do not fret.
 Tomcat 7 stacks can be started directly from the [console](#console), just like its predecessors.
+If you wish, you can even launch this stack in 1-click from the [Applications page](https://www.cloudwatt.com/fr/applications/index.html) on Cloudwatt web site.

 ## What will you find in the repository